-What I mean by this is every day I had to have a plan an d prepare ahead of time.
+What I mean by this is every day I had to have a plan and prepare ahead of time.
 Review the next day’s workout, get clothes ready, charge watch, prepare bottles, pack 4 meals for work, make recovery drink, clean the day’s clothes and bottles.
 This had to be done between 5 - 8pm everyday.
 My day always started the evening before, the discipline and focus in place well before I ever broke a sweat.
 The other thing I did differently was my training plan.
 I could not expect to do my typical training load at high altitude.
 I created minimum workouts.
 I made it easy to complete my workouts by making them shorter.
-Consistency was my #1 goa..
-Instead of a 10 mile run -I would do 6.
+Consistency was my #1 goal.
+Instead of a 10 mile run, I would do 6.
 My typical week in training would look like this:

-A big advantage for me at Pot 200 is having Melissa crew me.
+A big advantage for me at Pot 200 was having Melissa crew me.
 She knows the course well (she is the only female finisher to date for the 200 mile distance) and knows me well.
 She drove to Chicago a few days ahead of time with our gear, and picked me up from the airport the day before the race.
 I was able to get good rest before the race (she took Emilia with her) and didn’t have to get through a long car ride across the country.
 We slept in the car the night before the race and ran in Jean and Jeff (who is participating in Pot 200) Lenard at Starbucks in the morning.
 Jeff was changing a flat tire for an elderly lady in the parking lot when we ran into them.
 Jeff is a very strong runner who doesn’t quit.
 Cold weather doesn’t deter him and I knew he would be great competition.
 David Corfman and Gregory Trapp were also signed up for the 200.
 They have both put up huge miles at Pot and completed/won the 200 there.
 This would be my second 200 at Pot.
-My first was in 2015 when I scraped by with a 63 hrs and 13 minutes, just under the 64 hour cutoff, which is still aggressive for a 200 mile race.
-My goals were to get under 60 hours, see if I could get close to the course record (Lee Dalgety 51 hours 23 minutes), and win the race.
+My first was in 2015 when I scraped by with a 63 hrs and 13 minutes, just under the 64 hour cutoff.
+My goals were to get under 60 hours, see if I could get close to the course record (Lee Dalgety 51 hours 23 minutes), and/or win the race.
 I wasn’t sure what the effect of training at altitude would have and if any of those 3 goals were attainable.
-The course was a bit shorter in previous years, so the new RD, Mike Kelsey, added some to make it fall 200 miles.
-Upon arrival, we set up our canopy, tent, and gar.
-Davin and Greg dropped down to the 100 mile distance as they saw the forecast?
+The course was a bit shorter in previous years, so the new RD, Mike Kelsey, added some to make it a full 200 miles.
+Upon arrival, we set up our canopy, tent, and gear.
+David and Greg dropped down to the 100 mile distance.
+Maybe they saw the forecast?
 Rain, snow and cold was in our future.
 At 4pm, we lined up and put our training to the test.
 If you’re thinking 200 miles in 3 days is a long way, a long time, and hard to fathom, just know that the actual race is only a small part of what goes into it.

 How many hours, miles, alarm clocks, water bottles, sweat, yawns, calories, etc. have been spent before the gun ever goes off?

 At 90 miles, I started to crack.
 I took a 90 minute nap and went back out.
 I realized I needed more sleep.
 My typical slower pace would be satisfied with the short nap, but the moderate, faster pace needed more time.
 I got in after my 10th lap as the sun was starting to go down.
-I also needed to slow down a little, needed more sleep, and that the course record was out of reach.
+Gradually over the course of the first 24 hours, I developed a dry cough.
+Heavy breathing in the cold damp air destroyed my throat and the cough began.
+I was worried is could morph into walking pneumonia and stop my race.
 I slowed to a reasonable pace (2 hrs 20-30 min.) for one more lap before sleeping again.
 It’s so important to be aware if the plan isn’t working you need to adjust immediately.
 I slowed down and took another sleep.